 You may not submit the same piece of work twice, even if it did not place in a previous contest window.

-The contests will be held once a (RL) month.
-The closing date for each contest will be midnight GMT on the last day of the month (judged according to the time the email is received).
+The contests will be held once an OOC month.
+The closing date for each contest will be midnight GMT on the last day of the month (judged according to the time the submission is received).
 Contest results will be announced during the following month under normal circumstances.

-To submit an Artisanal work, you need to use the online artisanals submission upload page https://www.lusternia.com/artisanals-upload/.
-You may submit in any image format.
-The total size of your submission must not exceed 10MB.
+To submit an Artisanal work, you need to use the online artisanals submission upload page.
+You may submit in JPG or PNG.
+The file size limit is 8MB.

 In either case, submitting an entry is a very serious step.
 When you submit an entry, you are saying: